 The Atlanta Bar Association Summer Law Internship Program (SLIP) offers summer opportunities to Atlanta area high school students who are interested in learning more about the legal profession.
 Founded in 1993, SLIP was designed to achieve three goals: (1) to provide valuable work experience; (2) to further students’ understanding of the law; and (3) to promote mentor relationships with the Atlanta legal community.
-The Summer of 2017 will be the twenty-fifth summer the Atlanta Bar Association will conduct its Summer Law Internship Program for high school students.
-Applications will be available on or before March 1, 2017, on the Intern Program’s website: www.abaslip.blogspot.com.
+The summer of 2018 will be the twenty-sixth summer the Atlanta Bar Association will conduct its Summer Law Internship Program for high school students.
+Applications are available on the Intern Program’s website: www.abaslip.blogspot.com.
 Completed applications must be received by March 28, 2018.
 Interviews are tentatively schedule for Wednesday, April 18th.

-• Be able to participate in a week-long Student Leaders Summit in Washington, DC (July 9 – July 14, 2017) (All expenses paid.
+- Be able to participate in a week-long Student Leaders Summit in Washington, (All expenses paid.
 This week will be part of your 8-week experience.)

 CDC Museum Disease Detective Camp (DDC) is an interdisciplinary educational program organized by the CDC Museum.
 DDC reflects the museum’s mission of educating the public about CDC’s work.
 This academic day camp is held at CDC headquarters in Atlanta, Georgia.
 Admission is open to high-school students during the summer before their junior or senior years.
 Over the course of five days, campers are immersed in the diverse field of public health.

 Topics vary year to year, but may include: public health interventions, global health, infectious disease, chronic disease, injury prevention, data analysis, surveys, school wellness programs, violence prevention, environmental health, emergency preparedness, outbreaks, scientific communication, laboratory technology, disease surveillance, epidemiology, and public health law.
 Camp is a fast paced, academically demanding program.
 Participants are expected to fully immerse themselves, work together, and become a diverse team of disease detectives.
-The CDC will select twenty-seven high-school juniors and seniors for each camp session.
+The CDC will select thirty-two high-school juniors and seniors for each camp session.
 The application opens in December and are due by April 2, 2018.
 One session will be offered June 11-15 and one July 23-27 of 2018.
 All days are 8:45 am – 4:00 pm.
 Applicants must be 16 years old by the first day of camp in order to comply with CDC’s laboratory safety requirements.

 Children’s Healthcare of Atlanta